 The newspapers went further and declared that Sickles was actually “protecting” other innocent women from the evil lustfulness of Key, who like Sickles was known to be a “ladies man”.
 The general public agreed with this sentiment and lauded Sickles as a hero.

-Sickles was also able to convince the public that has wife was a harlot by leaking her detailed confession to the press, even though it was considered inadmissible in court.
+Sickles was also able to convince the public that his wife was a harlot by leaking her detailed confession to the press, even though it was considered inadmissible in court.
 This further turned the general public against his wife and for Sickles, who was seen as the victim here.

-He sent a letter to be published by The Herald explaining his decision to forgive his young wife:
+As such, he sent a letter to be published by The Herald explaining his decision to forgive his young wife:

 If I ever failed to comprehend the utterly desolate position of an offending though penitent woman—the hopeless future, with its dark possibilities of danger, to which she is doomed when proscribed as an outcast—I can now see plainly enough in the almost universal howl of denunciations with which she is followed to my threshold, the misery and perils from which I have rescued the mother of my child.